 The Land and Water Conservation Fund Act of 1965 established a federal reimbursement program for the acquisition and/or development of public outdoor recreation areas.
-The Land and Water Conservation Fund (LWCF) is administered in Virginia by the Department of Conservation & Recreation (DCR) for the National Park Service.
+The Land and Water Conservation Fund (LWCF) is administered in Virginia by the Department of Conservation and Recreation (DCR) on behalf of the National Park Service.
 The program represents a federal, state and local partnership.
 A key feature of the program is that all LWCF assisted areas must be maintained and opened, in perpetuity, as public outdoor recreation areas.
 This requirement ensures their use for future generations.

-Since the LWCF began 45 years ago, Virginia has received more than $76 million in assistance.
+Virginia has received more than $76 million in assistance since the LWCF began.
 It has made more than 400 projects possible.